JFryy/terraform-enterprise-api-python-client/README.md

 The methods used are straightforward and relatively self documenting so I won't have too much uses covered here.

+#### Installation:

+This module is available publicly and can be downloaded simply using pip3:

+`pip3 install --user pyterprise`

 #### Usage:

 First import the module and authenticate using the init method, you can retrieve a token from the terraform enterprise UI.